TotalMiner/totalminer.github.io/lua/functions/other/intersect_sphere.md

 ## Parameters

-- `x:` The x component of the position of the center of the sphere.
+- `x`: The x component of the position of the center of the sphere.
-- `y:` The y component of the position of the center of the sphere.
+- `y`: The y component of the position of the center of the sphere.
-- `z:` The z component of the position of the center of the sphere.
+- `z`: The z component of the position of the center of the sphere.
-- `radius:` The radius of the sphere specified in blocks
+- `radius`: The radius of the sphere specified in blocks
-- `players:` true = test for players, false = do not test for players.
+- `players`: true = test for players, false = do not test for players.
 If omitted, the default is true
-- `npcs:` true = test for NPCs, false = do not test for NPCs.
+- `npcs`: true = test for NPCs, false = do not test for NPCs.
 If omitted, the default is true
-- `display:` true = display an outline showing the sphere of the test.
+- `display`: true = display an outline showing the sphere of the test.
 If omitted, the default is false

 ## Returns

-- `bool:` True if there is at least one players/NPC positioned within the sphere
+- `bool`: True if there is at least one players/NPC positioned within the sphere

 ___